What is an internship?

 Internships may be paid or unpaid at the organization's discretion.
 Students may seek out funding possibilities for internships by applying for Internship Awards or external funding.

 Once students have secured an internship, they must complete the Internship Approval Form, specifying the names of the host organization and on-site internship supervisor, the faculty academic supervisor, and detailing the duration, tasks, and research objectives of both the internship and the corresponding academic work.
+IMPORTANT: Internships must be pre-approved for credit, and may not be approved retroactively.

 The form must be signed by: